 Suggested Gear List for a Guided Hunt in Alaska

-- Good sleeping bag and sleeping pad (recommend down to -20 degree bag)
+- Good sleeping bag and sleeping pad (most outfitters will provide this)

 - Flashlight and/or headlamp